 Fly Irritations and Habronemiasis

 Fly irritation and habronemiasis, also known as summer sores, is caused by parasites carried by habronema worms, they deposit their larva in open sores or wounds, and in moist areas like the eyes and genitalia.
-Fly irritation can also be caused by bites from different fly species.
+It can also be caused by bites from different fly species.
 Habronemiasis leads to chronic sores that are difficult to heal, it causes a lot of discomfort for horses and is often greasy and reddish-brown, with yellow calcified material.

 How to Prevent and Manage Summer Skin Issues